top of page

 Who are the important people in my will?

-2. Executor – those who will execute your will
+2. Executor – To carry out your will

-3. Trustee – those who will hold your assets on your behalf
+3. Trustee – To hold assets on your behalf

-4. Guardian – those who will be responsible for your children’s support, health & education
+4. Guardian – To be responsible for your children's support, health, and education

 You need to rewrite your will when:

-1. Change of marital status (eg. married, divorced or widowed)
+1. Change in marital status (married, divorced, widowed)

-2. Change of your witness, executor’s and guardian’s status (eg. migrate, death, relationship breakdown, bankrupt)
+2. Change in witness, executor, or guardian status (migration, death, relationship breakdown, bankruptcy)

-4. Substantial increase of wealth (eg. started a business or purchased properties)
+4. Significant increase in wealth (e.g. starting a business or buying properties)

 Since the latest products available are more and more complicated, please contact us for a free explanation!